yrtimd/Senior_Design_mini_project/README.md

 3. Install Expo Go app.
 On either an iOS or Android device, install the Expo Go app.
 This will allow you to run the app on your phone for testing.
-4. In Powershell or Terminal, simply run npm start.
+4. In Powershell or Terminal, simply run the following: npm start.
 This will run the app and give you a QR code which you can scan with either the default camera app on iOS or a QR scanner app on Android.
 Once this QR code is scanned, the app will load on Expo Go on your mobile device, and you can begin testing!